exentio/twitter-to-pixiv-migration/README.md

 but still suggested to be on the safe side.
 Nothing prevents you to exploit this structure as needed.

+Should the script fail to login on Pixiv, try launching it with the `--no-headless` argument.

 ### Automatic scraping
 As of now, the script already scrapes these websites for Pixiv IDs:
 + Fanbox.cc